cunnie/writings/i_am_become_forever.md

 "We don't know much.
 We have hypotheses, but no data.
 Is there anything you could tell us?"

-"Tyrion said that it was a «state», that it wasn't a location."
+"Tyrion said that it was a 'state', that it wasn't a location."

 "One hypothesis is that your physical form converted to an energy form."